jrsonline/strictlyswift/README.md

 # strictlyswift
-Various projects and code samples for the Strictly Swift blog
+Various projects and code samples for the Strictly Swift blog.

+Check out the Playground files; or look into the subdirectories for the XCode projects.